Last Updated on March 26, 2021 by Shaun Snapp

 Don’t blame SAP blame and on the whole don’t blame the Consulting industry blame the customer knows better culture within many organizations which is a manifest BCM issue which has to be addressed at the beginning of a program.”

-For those unfamiliar with BCM, this comment places the blame for the Under Armour implemenation problems on business continuity management, which is the process side of the implementation rather than the software side of the implementation.
+For those unfamiliar with BCM, this comment places the Under Armour implementation problems on business continuity management, which is the implementation’s process side rather than the implementation’s software side.

 I looked up the definition of tabloid before I responded here.